Unable to Connect Linux FPGA Compile Worker to My Compile Server

 • NI System Web Server

-• If any of the above services are not running, start them by going to the service name, right-click and choose "Start" in the shortcut menu.
+• If any of the above services are not running, start them by going to the service name, right-clicking, and choosing "Start" in the shortcut menu.
 Once all named services are running, try to connect the FPGA Compile Worker to the Compile Server again.

 1. Ensure any Firewall and Antivirus settings rules are not blocking communication: